-Not getting enough breastmilk.
 If a pumping session is yielding less breastmilk than you expected, possible causes include pumping too infrequently or too soon after a previous session, pumping for too short of time, being insufficiently hydrated, and using the wrong pump.
 These can be addressed by drinking more water and playing around with how often you’re pumping, when, and with what.

-Having trouble with letdown.
 Babies are great at getting milk out of breasts, but pumps don’t necessarily have that charming baby quality that triggers your oxytocin and causes letdown.
 As a result, sometimes it can be tricky to get your breastmilk to flow when you want to pump.
 As a solution, try to relax, get comfortable, and feel close to your baby, whether that involves smelling a piece of your baby’s clothing, imagining your baby with you, or listening to a recording of your baby.

-Pain from pumping.
 Breastfeeding can be painful and so can pumping.
 If your pumping sessions are leading to soreness, make sure you’re using the correct flange size, check that the suction setting isn’t on too high, and use the same nipple creams and care products that you do to deal with cracked nipples from breastfeeding.

 As with all things related to motherhood, breastfeeding and pumping have a learning curve.
 It may seem intimidating at first, but don’t let it daunt you.
 Take your time, trust your intuition and - of course - ask for help if you need it.
 You’ll figure it out - we’re sure of it.